wookay/DataFlow.jl/docs/vertices.md

   ram + ram)
 ```

-Generally you should be able to stick to using Flow's high-level operations like `postwalk`, but in some cases you may need to write a recursive algorithm from scratch.
+Generally you should be able to stick to using DataFlow's high-level operations like `postwalk`, but in some cases you may need to write a recursive algorithm from scratch.
 This looks exactly like writing the same algorithm over a tree, with the caveats that (1) identical nodes may be reached by more than one route down the tree and (2) there may be cycles in the graph which cause infinite loops for naive recursion.
 This sounds like a nightmare but in fact we can kill these two tricky birds with a single stone; we simply memoize the function so that visiting repeated nodes ends the recursion.
 Make sure to cache the result of the current call *before* recursing.

 ```julia
 function replace_xs(g, cache = ObjectIdDict())